foremast/foremast/CONTRIBUTING.rst

 Documentation
 ^^^^^^^^^^^^^

-Use reStructuredText for docstrings and documentation.
-For docstrings, follow :ref:`napoleon:example_google`.
-For documentation pages, follow the strong guidelines from Python with :ref:`pythondev:documenting`.
+* Use reStructuredText for docstrings and documentation
+* For docstrings, follow :ref:`napoleon:example_google`
+* For documentation pages, follow the strong guidelines from Python with :ref:`pythondev:documenting`

 Code Submission
 ---------------